Bilpapster/DaMi/README.md

 ## How to
 This section provides instructions on how to perform various tasks in order to help DaMi get access to high-quality, well-explained tools.

+### Edit the system prompt
+The system prompt is defined in the `src/agent/system_prompt.py`.
+Feel free to experiment with different variations of the system prompt.
+Make sure to restart your agent for the changes to take effect.

 ### Add a dataset
 **PENDING**